davidlacedonia/javascript/types_and_grammar/grammar/README.md

 ### else if and optional blocks

-There is a hidden characteristich of the JS grammar: there is no `else if`.
+There is a hidden characteristic of the JS grammar: there is no `else if`.

 ```js
 if (a) {